n7tms/MarathonManager.py/notes.md

 # Notes for Marathon Manager

 ## TODO
-- [ ] Turn database.py into a CLASS; put all the database access stuff there!
+- [x] Turn database.py into a CLASS; put all the database access stuff there!
+- [ ] Fix sitings to deal with the new database class
+- [ ] incorporate a history in the file menu
+- [ ]

 - [ ] Store adhoc bibs in an unknown course; list unknowns in a separate "course" (eg. 5K, 12K, Unknown)